Are Cover Letters Necessary in 2024 & Do I Need One?

 • 42% prefer to get a cover letter attached as a separate document.

+Pay close attention to the job ad.
+Chances are, the preference regarding the cover letter will be specified.
+No information about how to send a cover letter?
 No need to obsess over it.
 Whether you write an email cover letter or attach your covering letter to your job application message won’t make or break your chances.

-Cover Letter or CV—What Gets Read First?
+Cover Letter or Resume—What Gets Read First?

-• 37% will read the CV first.
+• 37% will read the resume first.

 • The remaining 27% will start with either document and won’t follow any particular order.